Holusion/holusion.com/_content_dev/en/toolbox/packaging/index.md

   "start":"sh myscript.sh"
 }
 {% endhighlight %}
-Holusion is [npm](http://npmjs.org) compatible. fields are either of same use or of different names.
+Holusion is [npm](http://npmjs.org) compatible.
+Fields are either of same use or of different names.

 Archives created by those rules can be transfered to any Holusion products.